charlesgery/viseagull/README.md

 - Change the color of the buildings based on :
     - Last modification data,
     - Creation date
-    In both cases, the more recently a file has been modified/created, the more red it will be.
+    In both cases, the more recently a file has been modified/created, the redder it will be.
-- Highlight the buildings modified in a commit : if you input the hash of a commit, all the files/buildigs modified in it will be colored in blue.
+- Highlight the buildings modified in a commit: if you input the hash of a commit, all the files/buildings modified in it will be colored in blue.
 - Display only the roads with a width bigger than X (where the user can choose the value of X).
-It helps removing noise (i.e. roads with a small width).
+It helps to remove noise (i.e. roads with small width).
-For more details read medium article

-### Differences between visualization of logical and semantic couplings
+### Differences between the visualization of logical and semantic couplings

 - Logical couplings :
     - When visualizing logical couplings, the height of the buildings represents the number of times a file has been modified in a commit.
 The higher, the more commits it has been modified in.